 The Rab Latok is a tank-like hardshell for the most brutal of expeditions.
-This jacket has some outstanding attributes, like the best pocket design of all nineteen shells tested, and some room for improvement- at 24 oz it's the heaviest climbing shell tested.
+This jacket has some outstanding attributes, like the best expedition style pocket design of all 21 shells tested.
+It also has some room for improvement- at 24 oz it's the heaviest climbing shell tested.
 The Latok is our top choice for a "budget" bomber mountaineering shell.

 Compare top rated competitors side-by-side >

 The Rab Latok presents the best value in bombproof mountaineering hardshell jackets.
 This portable fortress offers complete weather protection regardless of the conditions.
 One tester commented that he felt like he "was wearing a tank."

 The Latok is built with three layer eVent (arguably more brathable than Gore-Tex) and has a midweight ripstop nylon face fabric in the body and reinforced arms and shoulders.

 The Latok has the best expedition style pocket design of all nineteen hardshells tested!!
 This alone is a reason to buy the jacket; the two handwarmer pockets are set high (above a waistbelt) and are marvelously comfortable for your hands, and the crossover chest pockets are easy to open.
 The Latok's pocket design is something that should be copied by many other shells.
 We can't overstate how good it is.

 The Latok fits like an expedition style jacket.
 It's cut longer than average, providing extra storm protection when you have your arms overhead, and there's plenty of space for layering up when the temperatures drop.
 The Latok has the longest cut of all shells tested.